-This document, Merit University General Catalog 2021-2022, is published to help the prospective and enrolled students make decisions toward fulfillment of academic goals.
-It does not constitute an unchangeable contract but, instead, serves as an announcement of present policies - a Catalog of Record for Fall 2021 (10/1/2021) through Fall 2022 (12/31/2022).
-Implicit in each student's matriculation at the University is an agreement to comply with University rules and regulations which the University may modify to properly exercise its educational responsibility.
+This document, Merit University General Catalog 2024-2025, is published to help prospective and enrolled students make decisions toward fulfillment of academic goals.
+It does not constitute an unchangeable contract but, instead, serves as an announcement of present policies - a Catalog of Record for Winter 2024 (1/1/2024) through Fall 2025 (12/31/2025).
+Implicit in each student's matriculation at the university is an agreement to comply with university rules and regulations which the university may modify to properly exercise its educational responsibility.
 Thus, although every effort has been made to assure the accuracy of the information in this catalog, students are advised that this information is subject to change without notice, and that appropriate administrative offices should be consulted for updates, including catalog supplements.

 As a prospective student, the student is encouraged to review this catalog prior to signing an enrollment agreement.
 The student is also encouraged to review the School Performance Fact Sheet, which must be provided prior to signing the enrollment agreement.
-The University shall provide the catalog to anyone upon request and will provide to all prospective students an electronic or hard copy.
-This catalog is available at the Admissions Office for pickup.
+The university shall provide the catalog to anyone upon request and will provide all prospective students an electronic or hard copy.
+This catalog is available at the Admissions Office.